 If your commercial roofing system needs extensive repairs, it may not be worth it to repair every area of your roof that needs fixing.
 Instead, it may be more cost-efficient to invest in a complete replacement.

-Depending on your roofing material, when it was installed, and the nature of the repairs, a replacement may be a better choice than extensive repairs.
+Sometimes, a replacement may be a better choice than extensive repairs.
+It depends on your roofing material, when it was installed, and the nature of the repairs.
 Your professional roofing contractor can let you know if your system has enough repairs needed that you need to start thinking about replacement.

-If you have a roof that’s only a few years old and it can get many more years even with the repairs, you may consider repairing the roof and then having your roofer apply a roof coating, which can add a decade of life onto your roof by sealing the original material to help prevent damage.
+You may consider repairing the roof and then having your roofer apply a roof coating.
+If you have a roof that’s only a few years old and it can get many more years even with the repairs, a roof coating can add a decade of life onto your roof by sealing the original material to help prevent damage.

 After Approximately 20 Years